phishx-docs/phishx-docs.github.io/docs/en/guide/users/login.md

    If you use **integrated authentication with our partners**, you will be directed to **the respective authentication portal**.

    ::: details External accesses
-   You need to authenticate with an external account using the same email address as your PhishX account.
+   You need to authenticate with an external account using the same e-mail address as your PhishX account.
    :::
    <br>